 What’s the eToro trading experience like?

 1) Platforms and apps

-eToro also offer mobile apps for Android and iOS, making it easier to keep an eye on and execute your trades while you’re on the move.See eToro's platforms Your capital is at risk.
+eToro also offer mobile apps for Android and iOS, making it easier to keep an eye on and execute your trades while you are on the move.See eToro's platforms Your capital is at risk.

 2) Executing Trades

 eToro allow you to execute a minimum of trade of $25.
 This may vary depending on the account you open. eToro allow you to execute a maxium trade of 20% of equity.
 As eToro offer STP execution, you can expect tighter spreads with more transparency over the price you‘re paying to execute your trades.

 As with most brokers, margin requirements do vary depending on the trader, accounts and instruments.
 You can see the latest margin requirements on their website.